Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 ### Segmenting the data using App price

 ### Findings:
++ The apps are categorized based on the following conditions:
+     + Price < 5: Cheap
+     + Price between 5 and 20: Reasonable
+     + Price > 20: Expensive
 + Out of the 733 apps, 596 are considered cheap, 121 are categorized as reasonable, and 16 are classified as expensive.